 What if you don’t live in California?
 If you’re coming from Mississippi, Arkansas, or Kansas, you may be in for quite the shock.
-Those three states are some of the lowest cost-of-living places in the United States.
+Those three states are some of the most affordable areas in the United States.

 In comparison, California is one of the most expensive states to live in, sandwiched between Hawaii and New York.
 And yes – Orange County specifically is not cheap.

 Yet, it boasts many opportunities for careers, building a family, and experiencing all that the West Coast offers.
 For long, cross-country hauls, you need a moving company that you can rely on.